MarvinMichel/blush/CONTRIBUTING.md

 3. Check for errors; no syntax errors or style error before next step
 4. Commit changes to seperate branch for feature

 Always let other contributors know what you're doing or working on. **Never immediatly push your changes!** Let (an)other contributor(s) always check the code.
-When given a go, push the changes to a seperate branch for feature and setup a pull request.
+When given a go, push the changes to a seperate branch for feature and setup a pull request for further code review.